CELDT Frequently Asked Questions

 Once the home language determination is made, it does not need to be redetermined unless the results are disputed by a parent or guardian.
 If the HLS is completed in error, the parent or guardian may make a request to change it.
 However, once a student is assessed on the CELDT and identified as an English learner, changing the HLS will not change the student’s identification.
 A student’s English learner status will change only when reclassification criteria are met.

-A sample HLS is available on the California Department of Education (CDE) English Learner Forms Web page at http://www.cde.ca.gov/ta/cr/elforms.asp.
+A sample HLS is available on the California Department of Education's (CDE's) English Learner Forms Web page.
 The State Board of Education (SBE) approved the following guidelines for interpreting the sample survey.
 If a language other than English is indicated on:

 - Any of the first three questions, the student should be tested with the CELDT.

-- The fourth question, the student may be tested at the LEA’s discretion.
+- The fourth question, the student may be test at the LEA's discretion.